How Drugs Become Covered by TRICARE

 • Generic formulary drugs.
 Widely available and offers the lowest out-of-pocket costs.

 • Brand-name formulary drugs.
 Generally available and has moderate out-of-pocket costs.
-Some drugs may require prior authorization.
+Some drugs may require pre-authorization.

 • Non-formulary drugsA drug in a therapeutic class that isn’t as clinically or cost-effective as other drugs in the same class.
 You pay a higher cost share for these drugs..
 May have limited availability and has higher out-of-pocket costs.
-The drugs may require prior authorization
+The drugs may require pre-authorization

 • Non-covered drugs.
 Not covered by TRICARE and has the highest out-of-pocket costs (you pay 100 percent of the drug's cost).
 You may have other health insuranceHealth insurance you have in addition to TRICARE, such as Medicare or an employer-sponsored health insurance.
 TRICARE supplements don’t qualify as "other health insurance." that provides coverage.
 Your payment doesn't go towards your annual TRICARE catastrophic cap.